-1. Sustainable Purchasing: Electric-Powered Equipment (MRc2, Option 1)
+Sustainable Purchasing: Electric-Powered Equipment (MRc2, Option 1) Goal - Minimize environmental impacts of project purchases.

 Performance Metrics - Performance will be measured by tracking the percentage by cost of purchases that meet the applicable sustainability criteria.
 At least 40% (by cost) of materials purchased for use in the project (including computers, office equipment and appliances) must meet one or more of the criteria listed below.